 A screening criterion using just growth rates can mask a great deal of variability.
 A close examination of the year-to-year figures, recent quarterly trends in sales and future prospects in sales growth should be part of the detailed analysis performed on the companies passing the screen.
 The other consideration is that an investor’s analysis must be looking forward to the firm’s future prospects.

 A value screen for downtrodden stocks will reveal firms that might be somewhat troubled.
 As a safety hedge, many investors include a screen that establishes a maximum level of financial leverage.
 While the use of debt can help boost the return on equity when the company is performing strongly, it can also saddle the company with interest payments that must be made throughout the business cycle, thereby slowing return on equity when business slows down and increasing the risk that the company may not be able to meet its interest payments.

 Basic leverage screens look at factors such as debt relative to equity or liabilities relative to assets.
 Companies in more stable industries can safely assume greater levels of debt.
 The companies are screened for liabilities-to-assets ratios lower than their industry median.
 While leverage screens do not tend to turn up promising investments, they are helpful in highlighting troubled firms, especially if studied over time.

 Relative Price Strength

-Value screens often turn up downtrodden firms in out-of-favor industries and require patience from the investor waiting for the market to change its pessimistic view.
+Value screens often turn up firms that require patience from the investor waiting for the market to change its pessimistic view of the industry.
 A screen for high relative price strength can help to signal an improving stock outlook.
 A screen requiring a higher 52-week relative strength ratio than the industry median is specified.
 The relative strength ratio compares the company price performance to that of the S&P 500.
 Firms with positive relative strength ratios outperformed the S&P 500, while negative ratios reflect relative underperformance.

 Final Thoughts on the Price-to-Sales Approach